|

 to climb and want to do it again and again.
 Achievement and

+wealth never quite quenches the thirst to achieve.
 A study published in 2000 looked at common traits of serial

 entrepreneurs as defined by having owned and operated three